fishladis/BHlogfile/README.md

 My tutorials-to-be-tested list grows consistently.
 I began work on the pizza logo with success.

 May 15, 2023
 I made my first animation ever: A spinning logo.
+I also learned how to make screen videocaptures.